 A-212: Voter Registration

-On February 21, 2018, under the National Voter Registration Act of 1993 (NVRA) and Chapter 20 of the Texas Election Code, TWC-VR was designated by the Secretary of State to provide voter registration services through its VR program.
-TWC-VR is required to offer customers an opportunity to register to vote when they apply for services or when they report a change of address.
+On February 21, 2018, under the National Voter Registration Act of 1993 and Chapter 20 of the Texas Election Code, Texas Workforce Commission-Vocational Rehabilitation Division (TWC-VRD) was designated by the Secretary of State to provide voter registration services through its Vocational Rehabilitation (VR) and Independent Living Services for Older Individuals Who Are Blind (OIB) programs.
+TWC-VRD is required to offer customers an opportunity to register to vote when they apply for services or when they report a change of address.

-Note: From September 1, 2016 – May 11, 2018, policy did not require that TWC-VR staff offer voter registration services to VR customers.
+Note: From September 1, 2016 to May 11, 2018, policy did not require that TWC-VRD staff offer voter registration services to VR customers.

-VR program staff is prohibited from:
+VR staff is prohibited from:

 influencing a customer's political preference or party registration;